Homework: Criticism

 Homework and its effects, justifications, motivations and alleged benefits have been the subject of sharp criticism among many education experts and researchers.

 According to a study by the Dresden University of Technology, homework—described in the study as "an educational ritual"—has little to no influence on academic performance.

 When assigning homework, each student is usually given the same exercises, regardless of how well the student is performing.
 This leaves some students under-challenged and others overwhelmed by their homework.
 For others, the degree of difficulty of homework may be appropriate, but students are unable to decide for themselves whether they need to deepen their knowledge in a particular subject or whether to use the time in other subjects with which they experience more difficulty, despite the fact that homework is often seen as a way of encouraging self-regulation.

 Homework is sometimes used to outsource school material not completed in class to the home, leaving children with homework that is not designed to be done on their own and parents feeling helpless and frustrated.
 As a consequence, students often have to use the internet or other resources for help, which provides disadvantages for students without internet access.
 Thus, such homework fails to promote equality of opportunity.
 Homework without professional feedback from the teacher has little effect on the learning success of students.

 Even if it is generally not wanted by homework distributors (unless homework is given as a punishment), completing homework may take up a large part of the student's free time.
-It is often the case that children try to finish their homework until late at night, which can lead to sleep disorders and unhealthy stress.
+It is often the case that children procrastinate on doing their homework until late at night, which can lead to sleep disorders and unhealthy stress.
 Children may feel overwhelmed when they have too much homework, which can negatively affect children's natural curiosity and thirst for knowledge.

 A study by the UCL Institute of Education, which concerned the impact of homework in different countries, discovered that the pressure associated with homework causes arguments among family members.
 The study also showed that homework can lead to anxiety, depression, and emotional exhaustion among children.